 Students are allowed to play a wide assortment of music using the cello, guitar, piano or violin and experience the joy of playing.

-After years of experiences with music and voice students in Portland who came to our school after experiences with other programs in the Portland METRO area, we developed the Complete Instruction method.
+After years of experiences teaching piano, cello, violin & guitar lessons with music and voice students in Portland who came to our school after experiences with other programs in the Portland METRO area, we developed the Complete Instruction method.
 We found these students and parents had common complaints about their previous lessons for piano, cello, guitar or violin that led them to us.
-Some students were allowed to play lots of pieces of music and the focus was on fun, but they were not improving because important techniques were not being taught.
+Some students were allowed to play lots of pieces of music in there lessons and the focus was on fun, but they were not improving because important techniques were not being taught.

 Other students were not learning any pieces and had spent as long as almost two years devoted solely to exercises and musical theory.
-In an attempt to offer students a balanced approach to learning in our Guitar & Piano Lessons, we have developed Complete Instruction.
+In an attempt to offer students a balanced approach to learning in our guitar & piano lessons, we have developed Complete Instruction.
 We believe this sets us apart from other instructors that provide lessons, combined with a philosophy that learning music should be a fun and positive experience.
-Music is challenging and as teachers we help students to overcome challenges by using the best techniques and giving positive encouragement.
+Music is challenging and as teachers we help students around Portland to overcome challenges by using the best techniques and giving positive encouragement.

 View our free report “The beginners guide to starting music lessons”Read More